Review Date: July 2010 (Updated Review coming Aug 2015)

 The first thing I want to say about Longpoint Provincial Park….. is SAND, SAND, SAND.
-The park is pretty much built ontop of a beach, and all sites are in the sand.
+The park is pretty much built ontop of a beach, and all sites are in the sand (except the northern sites in Firefly).
 If you have a trailer, make sure your truck is 4×4, or backing it into a campsite might be an issue.
-The other thing is, the beaches there are FANTASTIC!
+If you get stuck, the park can bring the tractor to help you get out.

 Any site is within walkable distance to the beach, but I would suggest only booking inside of Turtle Dunes Campgrounds, as the other ones are just OPEN sites on the grass.
 For the most part, the sites on the inner ring of Turtle Dunes are fairly open, but the sites on the NORTH part, and outside ring of Turtle Dunes are pretty private.
 The best site in the park is site # 434, as it sites pretty much on the beach.
 There is a SLIGHT bluff to walk over, but you can see the beach, and even set a tent up on the beach.
 Pictures below are of site # 434.